SK53/indicia-docs/developing/web-services/authentication-overview.rst

-When a client website makes a read or write request to the warehouse's web services, it is necessary to authenticate the request rather like a website requiring you to log in before you can get full access to the site.
-The web services in Indicia restrict access to the data content by website registration, so the list of websites on the warehouse is effectively the list of web service logins.
+When a client website makes a read or write request to the warehouse's web services, it is necessary to authenticate the request rather like a website requires you to log in before you can get full access to the site.
+The process of authentication can be described as *checking you are who you say you are*.
+In most cases, authentication will be followed by a process of *authorisation*, in otherwords *granting you access to only things you are authorised to see*.
+The web services in Indicia restrict access to the data content on a client website basis, so the purpose of authentication is to check that web service requests are coming from the correct website.
 Therefore, to gain access to the web services requires the request to be authenticated using the website ID and password.
 In an ideal world a secure connection would be used so that the password can be passed between the client and server to authenticate.
-Secure communications over the internet are normally dependent on using a secure socket layer (SSL) - this is the technology in use when you visit online payment sites with the website's protocol set to *https*.
+Secure communications over the internet are normally dependent on using a secure socket layer (SSL) - this is the industry standard technology in use when you visit online payment sites with the website's protocol set to *https*.
 This type of connection requires additional configuration on the server so, in Indicia, we cannot rely on it being an option.
 Therefore we had to design the web services so that they are secure even across an insecure connection.

 Instead of https, Indicia uses **digest authentication** which is a protocol for authentication that does not require the password to be sent from the client to